 The Relationship Between Design and Productivity

-linked.
+An office design and the performance level of the people who work in it are inextricably linked.
 Considerations such as the comfortability of office furniture, where meeting rooms are located and even noise level and room temperature all play a role in productivity.

 How To Design a Good Workplace